 As your practice grows, the volume and variety of your data increases and expands.
 And just coming off the heels of the Public Health Emergency (which is planned to end this May), many practices are experiencing a drastic shift in their patient count, leading to an increase in data intake.
 When a practice relies on manual data entry, they run the risk of medical errors and other inevitable costs that can damage its stream of revenue.
 Not only can these costs affect your practice’s revenue and efficiency, but they can also negatively impact the patient’s experience, thus ruining a practice’s reputation.

 All of the challenges we listed above come with their own set of implications and consequences.
 For example, medical errors and missing results from manual data entry directly impact the patient experience and how care is delivered.
 Without the proper information, a practice is at risk of providing inadequate care for its patients.
-All just because someone entered the wrong number or statistic.
 On the other side of these challenges are issues that directly impact your practice’s financial success.
 Due to the time and effort manual data entry requires, most practices are stuck with high administrative costs with little to no ROI.
 And because of how extensive this task can be, physicians often spend more time on mundane tasks such as filing insurance claims or recording test results, limiting the time they spend with their patients.